-- 1 For the 12-month period ending December 30, 2021, the weighted DAFOR for all thermal units of - 2 33.72% is above the historical base planning assumption DAFOR value of 9.64% and the historical near- - 3 term planning assumption of 14.00%. - 4 Unit 1 DAFOR was 34.50%, which is above both the historical base planning assumption of 9.64% and - 5 the historical near-term planning assumption of 15.00%.
-The increase in Unit 1 DAFOR is a result of two - 6 significant events; a forced extension of the planned annual maintenance outage that was discussed in - 7 the previous filing, and a water hammer event that caused damage to the cold reheat line between the - 8 turbine and the boiler during start-up of the unit upon completion of the annual outage.
+- 1 For the 12-month period ending March 31, 2022, the weighted DAFOR for all thermal units of 33.84% is - 2 above the historical base planning assumption DAFOR value of 9.64% and the historical near-term - 3 planning assumption of 14.00%. - 4 Unit 1 DAFOR was 33.40%, which is above both the historical base planning assumption of 9.64% and - 5 the historical near-term planning assumption of 15.00%.
+The increase in Unit 1 DAFOR is a result of two - 6 significant events as reported in the previous filing; a forced extension of the planned annual - 7 maintenance outage and a water hammer event that caused damage to the cold reheat line between - 8 the turbine and the boiler during start-up of the unit upon completion of the annual outage. - 9 The annual maintenance outage was planned to be completed on September 10, 2021 but the unit - 10 remained on maintenance outage until October 20, 2021.
+This forced extension was caused by a number - of significant findings during the execution of the planned major turbine overhaul.
+Most significant was - the additional time required to replace the high temperature studs that connect the upper half of the - turbine to the lower half at the horizontal joint.
+Also significant was damage found on the rotor and - diaphragms, which had to be corrected at site by GE experts, and alignment issues that required - 15 correction.
+COVID-19 protocols associated with bringing experts to site further contributed to the - schedule delay.